primatejs/primate/docs/guide/configuration.md

 ### location.client

-The directory into which client files (compiled components, modules) are copied and from which they are served at runtime.
+The directory into which client files (compiled components and dependencies) are copied and from which they are served at runtime.

 ### location.server